 In DUO is possible and recommended to link previous experiments at MAX IV with a new proposal, if the new project is a continuation of a previous one.
 Previous experimental reports will be of importance in the proposal evaluation process, however, for the current call, after one year of commissioning of the new MAX IV facility: machine and beamlines, the previous experimental reports are not compulsory, but you are most welcome to upload them in DUO if you find it appropriate.
 It is also a good practice to upload your MAX IV publications in the DUO system, (see link in menu After your experiment).

 The sample declaration is an important part of the proposal.
 It is mandatory to declare all the samples as well as the use of additional chemicals.
 The step 4 of the proposal submission contains all the sample specifications and various safety issues to be declared for each sample.
-It is also required to provide updated sample information that might become available after the proposal submission and up to a month before the scheduled beamtime.
+In the case of new samples become available for the beamtime, those should as well be declared here even after the proposal has been submitted and always nor later than two weeks prior to the beamtime.

 The DUO interface contains menus and explanations through its different pages.
 Further details and other tips on the DUO interface and submission guidelines, including FAQs, are collected in this DUO interface guidelines (.rtf) file.
 The file will be updated as need it and can also be accessed from the quick links on the user guide page.